The purpose of titles

 - HRH: All children of the reigning monarch are entitled to the style, “HRH,” as are all male-line grandchildren (think: William, Harry, Beatrice, Eugenie).
 Spouses of the children and grandchildren can be styled “HRH” by the reigning monarch.
 When Diana and Charles divorced, Diana lost the title of “HRH.”
 Here’s what else Diana lost in the divorce.

 - Prince/Princess: Thanks to the Letters Patent of 1917, 1948, and 2012, the children of the monarch, the male-line grandchildren of the monarch, and the children of the Duke and Duchess of Cambridge (William and Catherine) are entitled to go by the title “Prince/Princess.”
-Prince Harry’s baby-to-be will not be a Prince/Princess, unless the Queen issues Letters Patent to that effect.
+Prince Harry’s baby, Archie Harrison Mountbatten-Windsor, is not a Prince—he goes by “Master.”

 - Geographical titles: Male-line grandchildren of the reigning monarch are styled by the geographical title of their royal parent.
-That is why William was HRH Prince William of Wales, Harry was HRH Prince Henry of Sussex, and Prince Andrew’s daughter Beatrice is HRH Princess Beatrice of York.
+That is why William and Harry were Prince William and Prince Harry of Wales before they married and received their own dukedoms, and Prince Andrew’s daughter Beatrice is HRH Princess Beatrice of York.
 The children of William and Catherine are also styled in this fashion: HRH Princess Charlotte of Cambridge.
-However, here’s why Harry and Meghan’s children will likely be styled the children of a duke.

 Official titles of current royal family members